 A primary aim and integral part of our institute's work is to transfer knowledge and make research results available: valid data, facts and information for decision makers in the German trade fair industry, for professors, lecturers and students in academia, and for journalists and other media representatives.
 We bring science and business together – to the benefit of both.

 At our trade fair institute we do both basic and applied research.
 We also collaborate on studies with universities, technical colleges and research institutes.
-Our current projects and publications are listed here.
+Our last projects and publications are listed here.
 All of the publications can be downloaded – see the “Publications" section.

 Scientific Report (PDF, German)